-The department welcomes applications from mature candidates (those 21 or over).
-We usually admit a dozen candidates annually, who range from their early twenties upwards and come from all walks of life.
+The Department of History welcomes applications from mature candidates (those 21 or over).
+We usually admit around a dozen candidates annually - from all walks of life.

-We look for the same commitment to studying history that we seek in younger candidates, and recognise that their maturity and experience can make them very successful and valued members of the department and the university.
+We look for the same commitment to studying history that we seek in all our candidates, and recognise that maturity and experience can make mature students particularly successful and valued members of the department.

-Most mature students come from one of four groups:
+Most of our mature students come from the following groups:

 We are looking for candidates who demonstrate intellectual curiosity, open-mindedness and analytical ability, the potential to analyse the past in a critical manner, and the ability to discuss a point of view and make a coherent argument both verbally and on paper.

-Successful applicants show enthusiasm for the study of the past and potential for continuing intellectual development.
-However, this may be shown through candidates' life experiences and motivation as much as examination results, diplomas or other formal achievements.
+Successful applicants show a genuine enthusiasm for the study of the past and potential for continuing intellectual development.
+This may be shown through their life experiences and motivation as much as formal achievements.

-Please first contact the History Admissions Tutor outlining your background and experience, any qualifications you may have, and your reasons for wanting to do a history degree at York.
-The Tutor will recommend whether or not you should apply at this stage, or perhaps suggest that you seek some formal preparation (e.g. taking A-level at a Further Education College) before applying later on.
+Please first contact us outlining your background and experience, any qualifications you may have, and your reasons for wanting to do a history degree at York.
+We can then advise you on what preparatory qualifications we require you to obtain.

-Subsequent applications are made through UCAS in the normal way.
+Subsequent applications are then made through UCAS in the normal way.
 If appropriate, arrange for a recent academic reference which describes your work and potential as fully as possible.
-Otherwise have an employer, friend or other acquaintance write on your behalf, telling us wherever possible about your organisational and analytical skills, your motivation and interests.
+Otherwise have an employer or other acquaintance write on your behalf, telling us wherever possible about your organisational and analytical skills, your motivation and interests.

-Applicants will normally be called for interview.
-We will ask you to bring recent examples of your writing with you; where appropriate these should be on history, but may be related to any of your work or intellectual interests.
+We may ask you to send us recent examples of your writing; where appropriate these should be on history, but may be related to any of your work or intellectual interests.

-Interviewers will ask about your experience and your reasons for wanting to study history at university and will want to discuss your interests and reading habits, for example, to assess whether you have the motivation that is needed to complete three years of intensive reading and writing.
+We may also ask you to come along for an informal interview with one of our Admissions Tutors.
+This is an opportunity for us to ask about your experience and your reasons for wanting to study history at university.
+We will probably also discuss your interests and reading habits to assess whether you have the motivation that is needed to complete three years of intensive reading and writing.